- MFA + Māori embassy legalisation handled in-house

 Because the Divorce Decree is a controlled-vocabulary registry document, its journey into Māori is less an act of writing and more an act of disciplined mapping — which is what this page lays out.
-Regardless of whether your deadline is set by a consulate slot, a board meeting or a wedding date, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.
+Regardless of whether your deadline is set by a consulate slot, a board meeting or a wedding date, the file is drafted by court-grade translator with ten-plus years of legalisation experience working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; from this point on the page reads as an operational specification rather than marketing copy — the same specification our junior case managers learn in their first week.

 Why a specialist Māori translator matters for Divorce Decree